 These reduce awkwardness and build community.

 ⭐ 1.
-“Two Truths and a Coping Skill” Worksheet
+“Two Truths and a Growth” Worksheet

 Safety-building worksheet.